jparise/jparise.github.com/_posts/2009-04-21-vim-colorschemes.markdown

 category: vim
 ---

-The [Vim][vim] text editor supports highly-configurable color schemes which build upon the editor's rich syntax highlighting system.
+The [Vim][] text editor supports highly-configurable color schemes which build upon the editor's rich syntax highlighting system.
 The stock Vim distribution includes a number of color schemes, and many more are available from the [Vim Scripts repository][scripts].

 Color scheme definitions are simply normal Vim scripts that live in the `colors/` directory of the Vim runtime hierarchy (see `:help runtimepath`).